TiBeN/document-template/README.md

 Template i use to generate my technical documents in Markdown using Pandoc.

-It provides a template dir and a Docker image containing everything is needed to generate the document in PDF and docx (Pandoc, Latex distribution etc.)
+This repository provides a template dir and a Docker image containing everything is needed to generate the document in PDF and docx (Pandoc, Latex distribution etc.)

 Docker image build
 ------------------